guhan/zerotociso/docs/DESIGNANDMODELS.md

   - Security kernel: the parts of the TCB that implement the reference monitor functions

 ### State Machine Model
-System is always secure no matter what ste it is in
+System is always secure no matter what state it is in
 - Always boots into a secure state

 #### Formal State Machine (aka State Machine or finite-state machine)